TellusR/tellusr-solr-template/README.md

 ## Deploying a Solr Cluster to Prod

-A typical production deployment may contain three Solr instances that communicate toghether via ZooKeeper.
+A typical production deployment may contain three Solr instances that communicate together via ZooKeeper.
 (It should always be an [odd number of instances](https://solr.apache.org/guide/8_8/setting-up-an-external-zookeeper-ensemble.html).)
-You then first need to modify the foolowing lines `zoo.cfg` template included in `$PROJECT_HOME`:
+You then first need to modify the following lines `zoo.cfg` template included in `$PROJECT_HOME`:

 ```
 server.1=localhost:2888:3888